CPRIT Graduate Scholar Program

 Eligibility:

-Post-candidacy Ph.D. students affiliated with MD Anderson graduate (GSBS) faculty are eligible for the CPRIT Graduate Scholar Award.
+- Post-candidacy PhD and MD/PhD students affiliated with MD Anderson graduate (GSBS) faculty are eligible for the CPRIT Graduate Scholar Award.
 Successful candidates will have a competitive cancer research project and be directly supervised or co-mentored by a CPRIT Graduate Scholar Faculty Member.

 Applications will be limited to one per laboratory for each funding announcement cycle.
-While all students affiliated with MD Anderson graduate (GSBS) faculty member laboratories are eligible, the faculty member must nominate only one per his/her laboratory per funding announcement.
+While all students affiliated with MD Anderson graduate (GSBS) faculty member laboratories are eligible, a faculty member may only nominate only one per his/her laboratory per funding announcement.
+Multiple applications from the same laboratory will be declined and not undergo further review.

 MD Anderson students who are directly supervised by CPRIT Graduate Scholar faculty members (list attached) have the option to choose a co-mentor from the training grant faculty.

-MD Anderson students who are supervised by other faculty have equal opportunity to receive a CPRIT Graduate Scholar Award.
+MD Anderson students who are supervised by other faculty, outside of the CPRIT Graduate Scholar program, have equal opportunity to receive a CPRIT Graduate Scholar Award.
 In these cases, the applicant must select a co-mentor from the CPRIT Graduate Scholar Training faculty to serve as a member of his/her advisory committee.
-In this case, the co-mentor should provide a letter of recommendation stating his/her commitment to serving as CPRIT Graduate Scholar co-mentor.
+In this case, the co-mentor must provide a letter of recommendation stating his/her commitment to serving as CPRIT Graduate Scholar co-mentor.

 How To Apply